 Usually, conventional loans need a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (this includes principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt.
-Recurring debt includes car payments, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
+Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing